coryarcangel/coryarcangel.com/_things-i-made/2004-004-iron-maidens-number-of-the-beast-compressed-over-and-over.md

 long_id: 2004-004 Iron Maiden's “The Number of the Beast” compressed over and over as an mp3 666 times
 url: 2004-004-iron-maidens-number-of-the-beast-compressed-over-and-over
+title: Iron Maiden's “The Number of the Beast” compressed over and over as an mp3 666 times
 year: '2004'
 medium: mp3
 commission: